SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 - There is no SLA for responding on the issues related on this service
 - There are numerous partners that utilize PnP within their solutions for customers.
 Support for these solutions are provided by the Partner.
 When PnP material is used in deployments, we recommend being clear with your customer/deployment owner on the support model

-Please use [sp-dev-docs issue list](https://github.com/SharePoint/sp-dev-docs/issues) for reporting any issues on the templates or in the actual service.
+Please use [sp-provisioning-service issue list](https://github.com/SharePoint/sp-provisioning-service/issues) for reporting any issues on the templates or in the actual service.
 You can use this location also for any generic SharePoint dev issues.

 ## Frequently Asked Questions